 A feature not necessarily exclusive to but often associated with B2B businesses is the pursuit of functionality and practicality.
 Compared to B2C marketing strategies and goals, which consist of appeals to consumer emotion and brand loyalty, B2B businesses search for the most cost-effective ways to accomplish their KPIs.
 KPIs, or key performance indicators, provide a quantitative measure as to whether or not a company is hitting its business goals.
 This measure can be anything from the number of clicks for a certain product, the number of conversions, the number of website visitors, and even the number of leads.

-LinkedIn Advertising and LinkedIn Recruiter are excellent tools for sourcing leads, but depending on the company’s business goals, one may fit better than the other.
+LinkedIn Advertising and LinkedIn Recruiter are excellent tools for sourcing a marketing funnel of high quality leads together, but depending on the company’s business goals, one may fit better than the other.

-LinkedIn Advertising, with the diversity of ads available, the ability to leverage video ads, as well as the possibility of deeply engaging with leads through third-party marketing software, provides a good opportunity to widen the scope of your potential prospects and reach a large, broad audience.
+LinkedIn Advertising, with the diversity of ads available, the ability to leverage video ads, as well as the possibility of using ad targeting, using dynamic ads and deeply engaging with leads through third-party marketing software, provides a good opportunity to widen the scope of your potential prospects and reach a large, broad audience.

-While LinkedIn Advertising is great at reaching a broad market, LinkedIn Recruiter is great at reaching an extremely targeted market.
+While LinkedIn Ads is great at using message ads and reaching a broad market, LinkedIn Recruiter is great at reaching an extremely targeted market.
 LinkedIn Recruiter serves as a great tool for narrowing down prospects and can be especially valuable for targeting certain specific roles across many different businesses.
 LinkedIn Recruiter also allows salespeople to be proactive in seeking prospective clients in a large pool of potential prospects.

-With the specialized uses of each tool, it can also be efficient to combine both tools throughout a marketing campaign—LinkedIn Advertising can be used to reach out to a large market and determine the best prospect demographic to target, and LinkedIn Recruiter can then be used to narrow down and reach out to top-quality prospects.
+With the specialized uses of each tool, it can also be efficient to combine both tools throughout a marketing campaign—LinkedIn Ads can be used to reach out to a large market and determine the best prospect demographic to target, and LinkedIn Recruiter can then be used to narrow down the targeting criteria and reach out to top-quality prospects.

-In the end, the decision between LinkedIn Advertising and LinkedIn Recruiter depends on where you are in your marketing campaign, and how you want to run it.
-If you are in the early stages of a campaign and are looking to gauge interest and reach a wide range of potential prospects, LinkedIn Advertising is likely the better tool.
+In the end, the decision between LinkedIn Ads and LinkedIn Recruiter depends on where you are in your marketing campaign, and how you want to run it.
+If you are in the early stages of a full advertising campaign and are looking to gauge interest and reach a wide range of potential prospects, LinkedIn Ads is likely the better tool.
 Alternatively, if you’ve already scouted the market and know exactly the prospect demographic that you want to reach out to, LinkedIn Recruiter can be an invaluable tool.